w3c/wai-wcag-em/procedure.md

 <strong id="req1a">Methodology Requirement 1.1:</strong> Define the target [digital product](#digital-product) according to [Scope of Applicability](#applicability), so that for each [view](#view) it is unambiguous whether it is within the scope of evaluation or not.

-During this step the target product (the samples and states of samples that are in scope of the evaluation) is defined.
+During this step the target product (the samples that are in scope of the evaluation) is defined.
 This scope of the product is defined according to the terms established in the section [Scope of Applicability](#applicability).

 To avoid later mismatches of expectations between the evaluator, evaluation commissioner, and readers of the resulting evaluation report, it is important to define the target product so that it is unambiguous that a sample is within its scope.
 Using formalizations including [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and listings of web addresses (URIs) is recommended where possible.